JonathanWilbur/asn1-ts/documentation/how-to-make-an-asn1-codec.md

 - `NULL`
 - `BIT STRING`
 - `REAL`
+- Create a `deconstruct()` method
+  - This assembles the fragments of a string as an octet stream if it is constructed, or just returns the primitively-encoded octet stream if it is primitively-encoded.
 - `OCTET STRING`
   - Do not mention `OCTET STRING` in any exception messages.
 This code should be kept generic enough to be reused by all other string types.